logicsys/nagios-api/README.md

 #### Fields
 `file_name` = `STRING [required]`

 File name for the configuration.
+Must end in `.cfg` and contain only alphanumeric characters, hyphens, underscores, and dots.
+Path separators are stripped for security.

 `text` = `STRING [required]`